 Promote housing choices for all ages and life

-stages for existing and
+stages for existing and future population needs.

 - Affordable Housing.
 The City should encourage the creation and expansion of affordable housing opportunities and preservation of existing housing stock.

 - Compatible Infill.
 Promote compatible residential infill in a range of prices and products to accommodate changing family demographics and market.
 Medium and higher density areas should be designed with a scale and style compatible with existing residential uses.

 New neighborhoods should be an integral part of the broader community.
 A variety of housing types and densities should be available throughout the City for all income levels.

 - Contiguous Development.
 To the extent practical, new neighborhoods should be contiguous to existing residential development, and isolated sub-divisions should be avoided.

 - Multi-Family.
 Encourage and target placement of multi-family developments near nodes and along corridors to create activity areas that add to the community's quality of life.

 In existing neighborhoods, a mixture of land use types, housing sizes

 and lot sizes may be possible if properly mitigated and respectful of neighborhood character.
 Require careful design wherever land uses are mixed in order to ensure compatibility, accessibility and appropriate transitions between land uses that vary in intensity and scale.

 - Mitigate Impacts.
 Protect the character and livability of established residential neighborhoods by minimizing spill-over impacts from adjacent commercial areas and incremental expansion of business activities into residential areas.